-The best shot at beating addiction is to actually get down in it and handle it and address it from all of its different angles.
-Inpatient rehabilitation is an engaging and helpful approach that is powerful and workable, to say the least.
-It is a powerhouse approach that helps a lot of people to grow and find freedom and recovery from addiction once and for all and for good.
+The best attempt at beating addiction is to address it from all of its different angles.
+Inpatient rehabilitation is an engaging and helpful approach that is powerful and workable.
+It is an approach that helps people to grow and find freedom and recovery from addiction.

 People cannot grow out of addiction, but they can achieve recovery to the point where they will never have to deal with addiction again.
 In going about it with this route, true success and sobriety can be had on a lasting scale.